harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv.md

 :::note

-This functionality is supported for GitOps clusters by configuring multiple clusters per environment.
+This functionality is also supported for GitOps clusters by configuring multiple clusters per environment.

 :::